TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 Stored values can be interpreted as either **unsigned** or **signed**.
 Unsigned values are always positive and use all 64 bits to store their value, giving a range of `0` to `18,446,744,073,709,551,615`.
 Signed values can be either positive *or* negative and, while still stored using 64-bits, the highest bit is instead to store the sign.
 This gives a range of `-9,223,372,036,854,775,808` to `9,223,372,036,854,775,807` for signed operations.
 The number of distinct values is the same as unsigned values, but now half of the values are negative.

 To check if the limits of a signed number have been exceeded after an operation instead of the limits of an unsigned number, the **overflow flag** should be used instead of the carry flag.
-This is explained in detail in the dedicated section on the overflow flag vs. the carry flag.
+This is explained in detail in the dedicated section on the overflow flag vs the carry flag.

 Numeric literals can be made negative by prepending the `-` sign onto them.
 Much of the base instruction set can take negative numbers as operands and work exactly as expected, though there are some exceptions.
 A full table of which instructions work as expected with negative values and which ones do not can be found toward the end of the document, though as a general rule, if an instruction has an equivalent that begins with `SIGN_`, you should use the signed one instead if negative values are expected.